rogorido/sistercities/sistercities.md

   * we use some arguments in the `geom_lollipop()` such as size, colour, etc. You can get a list by looking at `?geom_lollipop`.
   * we use a new command: `coord_flip()` with which we can "rotate" the graph.
   * we use `theme_pander()` (from the package `ggthemes`) and modify some aspects such as the lines of the grid.
+  * we delete the title of the x and y axes by putting them to `NULL`.

 # Maps